mitchelldirt/mitchelldirt/README.md

 **💡 What I'm currently learning:**

-Typescript, React, and .Net.
+Typescript, React, and Java.
 I already do Typescript and React development, but there's still so much to learn and optimize.
-I'm also learning .Net development since I use Azure at work and the language is really growing on me.
+I'm also learning Java development because I've found a lot of my favorite companies and transit providers utilize Java

 ---